 —Humanitarian Effectiveness and Staff Wellbeing (webinar 30 July 2015; archived)

 ––Living with a Black Dog and I Had a Black Dog (short, creative videos on depression)

 Staying Current-Competent and Relevant-Resilient

 Understanding Global Integration

 For the last seven years we have been increasingly centering member care practice in the broader context of “global integration” (GI).
-At times this can seem like a distraction—going too far afield outside of member care and mainstream mission–yet overall we have found it to be an important strategy to open up new opportunities and resources for member care and mission.
+For some this might seem like a distraction—going too far afield outside of member care and mainstream mission.
+Yet overall we have found it to be an important strategy to open up new opportunities and resources for member care and mission.